NLnetLabs/rpki-doc/source/rpki/using-rpki-data.rst

 Connecting to the Trust Anchor
 ------------------------------

 When you want to retrieve all RPKI data, you connect to the trust anchor that each RIR provides.
 The root certificate contains pointers to its children, which contain pointers to their children, and so on.
-These certificates, and other cryptographic material such as ROAs, can be published in the repository that the RIR provides, or a repository operated by an organisation who either runs delegated RPKI themselves, or provides a repository as a service.
+These certificates, and other cryptographic material such as ROAs, can be published in the repository that the RIR provides, or a repository operated by an organisation who either runs delegated RPKI themselves, or hosts a repository as a service.
 As a person who wants to fetch and validate the data, formally known as a relying party, it is not a concern where data is published.
 By simply connecting to the trust anchor, the chain of trust is followed automatically.

 The RIR trust anchor is found through a static trust anchor locator (TAL), which is a very  simple file that contains a URL to retrieve the trust anchor and a public key to verify its authenticity.
 The reason the TAL exists is because it's very likely that the contents of the self signed root certificate change, due to resource transfers between RIRs.
 By using a TAL, the data in the trust anchor can change, without it needing to be redistributed.